yochaigal/cairn/wip/rot-kings-sanctum.md

 ### Room 12
 #### Pool of black liquid
-- Creatures take 1d3 Str per round while touching the liquid.
-If reduced to 0 Str, they die and turn into black liquid that is drawn into the pool.
+- Creatures take 1d3 STR per round while touching the liquid.
+If reduced to 0 STR, they die and turn into black liquid that is drawn into the pool.

 ### Room 14
 #### Potion of Cure Wounds